 This article first appeared in the Ask Hank column of the Christian Research Journal, volume 30, number 6 (2007).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 “In the past God spoke to our forefathers through the prophets at many times and in various ways, but in these last days he has spoken to us by his Son, whom he appointed heir of all things, and through whom he made the universe” (Heb.1:1–2).

 In the way that John the Baptist prepared the way for Jesus, so a Persian prophet known as the Báb (the Gate) (1819–1850) prepared the way for Bahá’u’lláh (glory of God), the founder of Baha’i.
 While Bahá’u’lláh (1817–1892) believed his messianic mandate was the unification of the world’s religions, his message was fatally flawed.
 First, Baha’is believe that Bahá’u’lláh is a greater manifestation of God than Moses, Muhammad, or the Christian Messiah.
 Thus the Baha’i thrust toward the unification of all religions is primed for failure.
 Islam, the mother religion of Baha’i would not and could not consider Bahá’u’lláh as a prophet of God greater than Muhammad.
 Likewise, Christianity is committed to Christ as “the way and the truth and the life” (John14:6, emphasis added; cf. Acts4:12).